TheRenegadeCoder/sample-programs-website/docs/projects/remove-all-whitespace/index.md

 ---
-title: Remove All Whitespace in Every Language
-layout: default
-date: 2020-10-21
-last-modified: 2020-10-28
-featured-image: remove-all-whitespace-in-every-language.jpg
-tags: [remove-all-whitespace]
 authors:
 - barhouum7
 - the_renegade_coder
+date: 2020-10-21
+featured-image: remove-all-whitespace-in-every-language.jpg
+last-modified: 2020-10-28
+layout: default
+tags:
+- remove-all-whitespace
+title: Remove All Whitespace
 ---

 Welcome to the Remove All Whitespace page!
 Here, you'll find a description of the project as well as a list of sample programs written in various languages.